Marlo Lewis

-Marlo Lewis (September 15, 1915 – June 8, 1993) was an American executive producer of variety and comedy shows for CBS and is well known for co-producing the famous Ed Sullivan Show.
+Marlo Lewis (September 15, 1915 – June 8, 1993) was an American executive producer of variety and comedy shows for CBS and is well known for co-producing the Ed Sullivan Show.

 Early life

 Lewis was the son of a concert pianist and an opera singer.
 In the mid-1940s he became an executive of the Blaine Thompson Advertising agency, where he created and produced, together with his wife, Mina Bess, the daily radio talk show Luncheon at Sardi's.

 Ed Sullivan

 In 1948 Lewis co-created the Toast of the Town program with Ed Sullivan.
 In 1955, the TV classic was renamed The Ed Sullivan Show.
 Together with Sullivan, Lewis personally set the appearance time of each act for the show.
 On 9 September 1956, Elvis Presley appeared for the first time on the show, but on his third and last appearance on January 6, 1957 he was censored because the rumor had it that the rock'n'roll singer had been "hanging a small soft-drink bottle from his groin underneath his pants, and when he wiggles his leg it looks as though his pecker reaches down to his knee!"
 Therefore, Lewis and Sullivan decided to shoot the singer only from the waist up during this, his last performance on their show.